It is really important to hear feedback, compliments and concerns from patients, carers and families.

 Whether your feedback is positive or negative, we would like to know.
-You can contact the Complaints team on the details below for support.
+You can contact the Complaints Team on the details below for support……

-Raising a complaint as soon as possible after the event will help us to investigate the issues effectively.
+It is important to raise a concern or complaint as soon as possible after the event, to help us investigate any concerns or issues effectively.